rOpenSci Translation Guidelines

 Contributing and Re-Use

+This book is a living document.
 If you want to contribute to this book, corrections, additions, and suggestions are very welcome.
-Everyone whose work is included will be credited in the acknowledgments.
+Everyone whose work is included will be credited in the acknowledgements.
 Please refer to the GitHub repository, particularly the contributing guidelines and our Code of Conduct, for more information on how to contribute.

 Thanks!